platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

   --resources-init {{< variable "INITIALIZATION_STRATEGY" >}}
 ```

-To set a resource initialization strategy for an existing source integration,
+To specify a resource initialization strategy for an existing source integration,
 run the following command:

 ```bash {location="Terminal"}